-Master & Dynamic is a confident company based out of New York, and the Master & Dynamic MW07 Plus boasts a feature set ready to takedown Sony and Apple’s noise canceling earbuds.
-Build quality doesn’t get better than this, but noise canceling could use a boost.
+Master & Dynamic is a confident company based out of New York, and the Master & Dynamic MW07 Plus boasts a feature set ready to takedown Sony and Apple’s noise cancelling earbuds.
+Build quality doesn’t get better than this, but ANC could use a boost.
 Let’s dive in and see if these truly wireless earbuds are worth the money, or if you’re better off with something else.

 Who should get the Master & Dynamic MW07 Plus?

-- Commuters will benefit from the earbuds’ noise canceling as it attenuates outside noise, making your train ride a bit more bearable.
-ANC performance isn’t the best, even among true wireless earbuds, but it does the trick for shorter rides.
+- Commuters will benefit from the earbuds’ noise cancelling as it attenuates outside noise, making your train ride a bit more bearable.
+Active noise cancelling performance isn’t the best, even among true wireless earbuds, but it does the trick for shorter rides.

 - Listeners who put a premium on build quality should look no further than Master & Dynamic’s product lineup.
 Whether you’re in search of in-ears, on-ears, or over-ears, the New York company has it all.
 These earbuds are durable and eye-catching.

 - Affluent athletes looking for versatile workout earbuds should gather their couch cushion pennies for the MW07 Plus, because these IPX5 earbuds can take a sweat.
 While they’re water-resistant, they aren’t dust-resistant, so if you rock climb keep looking: chalk-related damage may void the warranty.

 What is the Master & Dynamic MW07 Plus like?

 Just like the original MW07 true wireless earbuds, the MW07 Plus is extremely well built.
 From the stainless steel charging case to the handcrafted acetate finishes, I have nothing but praise for Master & Dynamic’s attention to detail.
 The D-shaped earbuds are available in four colorways: Steel blue, White marble, Tortoiseshell, and Black quartz.